gaehlerm/SoftwareEngineering/README.md

 Explicit logic is much easier to understand than implicit logic.
 The logic is usually only implicitly known, but the logic in the code has to be explicit.

-#write some examples here?
+// write some examples here?

-## Exercises

-Take Robert Martin's bowling example and let the user program it?

 # 36. Good code